pameyer52/txtcat-nb/README.md

 # txtcat-nb

 ## Description:
 txtcat-nb is a simple text file classifier using naive bayes.
+A somewhat rudimentary description of the math involved is in techdoc.tex (but better descriptions of the technique exist elsewhere).

 ## Data
 Training data is assumed to be in a single directory; subdirectories within the data directory used for labels.